mailchimp/content-style-guide/07-writing-technical-content.html.md

 #### Headings

 Organize article content with H2s and H3s.
 Use H2s for higher-level topics or goals, and use H3s within each section for supporting information or tasks.

-Use sentence case for all headings other than H1 titles.
+* Use sentence case for all headings other than H1 titles.
 Avoid the use of gerunds when starting headings where possible.
 As previously stated, you should be addressing the user.
 "Creating a gateway" is ambiguous.
 "Create a gateway" is an action, an instruction, and is addressed to the user.
+* Refrain from the use of symbols (code markers, carets, brackets) in headings, and where possible, refrain from the use of any punctuation markings at all.

 #### Ordered Lists

 Only use ordered lists for step-by-step instructions.
 Separate steps into logical chunks, with no more than two related actions per step.
 When additional explanation or a screenshot is necessary, use a line break inside the list item.
+The line items should each follow on the subsequent line, and not have extraneous newlines between them.
+Ordered lists, in Markdown, should use the 1.
+1. 1. formatting so that the numbers are generated on build.

 #### Unordered Lists

 Use unordered lists to display examples or multiple notes.
 If an unordered list comprises more than 10 items, use a table instead.
+The line items should each follow on the subsequent line, and not have extraneous newlines between them.